-In Verisk Maplecroft’s Women’s and Girls’ Rights Index 2016, Bangladesh is ranked 21st out of 198 countries (where 1st denotes the greatest risk).
-The index categorises the country as exposing investors to an ‘extreme risk’ of association with practices that discriminate against, or otherwise limit or infringe the rights of, women and girls.
+In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Bangladesh is ranked 46th out of 198 countries (where ranks closer to one denote greatest risk).
+This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise limit or infringe upon the rights of women and girls.

 Bangladesh performs reasonably well in the index’s structure indicator, which assess the country’s domestic legal and policy framework and its commitment to relevant international instruments.
 However, it is ranked among worst countries in the world for outcomes, reflecting a serious gap between the country’s performance on paper and the true situation facing women and girls on the ground.

 Bangladesh still has one of the highest rates of child marriage in the world, despite 18 being the minimum legal age for marriage.
 The average age of marriage for women and girls is 18.6, but government data indicates that 52% marry below the age of 18, and 18% below the age of 15.
 Girls who marry at a young age face serious health consequences, particularly as early marriage often results in early pregnancy.
 As a result, Bangladesh has one of the highest maternal mortality rates in the region.
 Although the government has pledged to end child marriage, in February 2017, it passed a law to allow child marriage in ‘special circumstances’.
 The bill represents a backward step on women’s and girl’s rights.

 Violence continues poses a serious threat to women and girls.
 A UNFPA/Bangladesh Bureau of Statistics study, found that more than 10 million Bangladeshi women experience physical or sexual violence every year.
 Domestic violence is pervasive, and is fuelled by a broad societal perception that it is acceptable.
 Indeed, one UN study found that 32.5% of the female population believe that it is justified for husbands to beat their wives.